-“Yeah, actually, I do,” I said, and I picked up my Trapper Keeper that was held together with electrical tape and stormed out of the classroom.
+“Yeah, actually, I do,” I said, feeling tragically outclassed.
+I picked up my Trapper Keeper that was held together with electrical tape and stormed out of the classroom.

 Pride kept me from admitting it, but I knew Matt was right.
 The watch was a fake.
 Both of them.
 The quality was cheaper than the digital video game watches that CVS sold for sixteen bucks.
 I got home from school, tore the Rolex off my wrist and threw it in the family junk drawer, where it stayed until 2006, when my mom remodeled the kitchen.

-Nearly all the watershed moments of my adolescent life were commemorated with knockoff products.
+Nearly all the watershed moments of my adolescent life were commemorated with knockoff merchandise, likely procured from a warehouse that was about to be lit on fire.
 My baseball cleats always had the three Adidas stripes but never the Adidas name or logo.
 For my sixteenth birthday I got a STREET LITE ten-speed racing bike, the lettering of its logo an exact rip-off of SHOGUN.
 In college, while everyone sat in their dorm rooms typing papers on Dell or Hewlett Packard laptops, I used a Bonavenci desktop computer that took up my entire desk plus most of the surrounding floor.
-It had no internet connection ports and the user manual was in Mandarin Chinese.
+It had no internet data ports and the user manual was in Mandarin Chinese.
 I had to ask someone in the foreign language center to install it for me.

 These experiences have bred in me a genuine complacency with substandard quality.
 Today, whenever I have the option, I always buy the cheaper product.
 Recently I bought a new iPhone.
 I got the 16 GB model, rather than the 32 GB one, because it cost a hundred bucks less.
 After taking thirty-five selfies and uploading four Guns N’ Roses albums, my phone is now out of storage.
 I had to delete most of my apps in order to watch the new Star Wars trailer on Youtube.
 I apply the same principle to bigger things, like vacations.
 Rather than spend thousands on a trip to the Bahamas or Europe, I always opt for something more convenient, like Quincy.
 “Jesus, nothing ever makes you happy,” I yell at whichever girlfriend accompanies me.
 “The sky is blue.
 The food has calories.
 The people are human.
 The fuck more do you want?”